yolanda93/multimedia-information-retrieval/README.md

 ## OCRApplication
 Application to obtain text from images using tesseract API.
 The extraction is optimized using layouts and indexed using LuceneApplication described above.

+##### Usage:

      - dataDir: The directory path to read images.
      - outDir: The directory path to store the text in json format.

 ## ImageMetadataExtractor
 Application to extract metadata information from png images.
 The extracted metadata is stored using json format and indexed using LuceneApplication.

+##### Usage:

      - dataDir: The directory path to read images.
      - outDir: The directory path to store the text in json format.

 ## ImageFeatureExtractor
+Application to extract basic color features (histogram, mean and mode) from images.
+The extracted metadata is stored using json format and indexed using LuceneApplication.

+##### Usage:

      - dataDir: The directory path to read images.
      - outDir: The directory path to store the text in json format.

+## DICOMImageExtractor
+Application to obtain text from image headers in DICOM format.
+The extracted metadata is stored using json format and indexed using LuceneApplication.

+##### Usage:

+     - dataDir: The directory path to read DICOM files.
+     - outDir: The directory path to store the text in json format.

 ## SOLRApplication
+Application to integrate indexing of DICOM images and OCR using Apache SOLR.

+##### Usage:

      - collection: Collection name
      - dataDir: The directory path with source data.